gonchihernandez/rutask/README.md

 ## What it does

 Manages your tasks from the terminal with an interactive prompt.
-Tasks are stored in memory during the session - no files or databases needed (for now).
+Tasks are automatically saved to and loaded from a JSON file for persistence across sessions.

 ## Features